-6.13 Text Analysis Annotation
+6.13 Text Analysis Confidence

 6.13.1 Definition

-The TA Annotation data category is used to communicate the provenance of individual ITS 2.0 annotations, produced by text analytics tools as well as their self- estimated quality.
+The Text Analysis Confidence data category is used to communicate the self reported confidence of a text analytics engine accuracy of an annotation it has provided.
 It is not intended to serve as a comparison metric between TA engines, but solely for providing self-reported confidence by the specific system that produced the annotations.
 This data category does NOT aim to establish any sort of correlation between the self-reported confidence and either human evaluation of text annotation usefulness.

 This data category can be used for several purposes, including, but not limited to:

-Automated sorting and selection of annotations for further processing based on a quality threshold of quality or selection of annotations, produced by a particular text analysis tool.
+Automated prioritisation of annotations for further processing based on a quality threshold.

-Provide both human, as well as automatic consumers of annotations with estimated accuracy and source of upstream components.
+Providing readers, translators, post-editors, reviewers and proofreaders of machine translated text with self-reported relative accuracy prediction.

-This data category introduces two concepts:

-TA Confidence is provided as a rational number from the interval <0;1> or as percentage (0-100%) with up to 2 decimal digits.
+This data category provides aTA Confidence is provided as a rational number from the interval <0;1> or as percentage (0-100%) with up to 2 decimal digits.

-TA Agent is provided as an URI, identifying the system that has produced these annotations.
-An empty value implies a manual annotation process.

 The TA source and confidence can be displayed on websites on the fly, by simple content management systems.
 TA Confidence MAY be displayed for human consumers as segment annotation or as color-coded font or background.

-The scope of TA Annotation covers ITS 2.0 data categories that could be expected to come from an automatic source, such as Disambiguation Identity, Disambiguation EntityType, Terminology, or Domain.
+The scope of TA Annotation covers ITS 2.0 data categories that could be expected to come from an automatic text analysis source, such as Disambiguation Identity, Disambiguation EntityType, Terminology or Domain.

 6.15.2 Implementation

 The TA Annotation data category applies solely to documents, elements, and attributes within the ITS 2.0 domain.
 The information applies to the ITS2.0 metadata content of the element, and not any content or non-ITS 2.0 attributes or elements.
-While TA agent is inheritable, TA confidence score is not.

-GLOBAL: The textAnalysisAnnotationRule element contains the following:

-A required selector attribute.
-It contains an XPath expression which selects the elements or attributes to which this rule applies.
-When selecting elements, the rule only covers ITS 2.0 attributes.

-A required textAnalysisAgentRef attribute that contains an URI identifying the text analysis engine that produced the annotations.
-A blank value implies manual annotation.

-An optional textAnalysisConfidenceScore SHOULD only be specified globally when the selector addresses a single annotation.

-Example : Global usage of textAnalysisAnnotationRule, specifying an textAnalysis agent with a textAnalysisConfidenceScore in an disambiguationRule context.

-<text> <its:rules xmlns:its="http://www.w3.org/2005/11/its" version="2.0"> <its:textAnalysisAnnotationRule selector="/text/its:rules/[@id=’dublin-disambig’]" its:textAnalysisAgentRef="http://enrycher.ijs.si/" its:textAnalysisConfidenceScore=”0.95" />

-<its:disambiguationRule id=’dublin-disambig’ selector="/text/body/p/[@id=’dublin’]" its:entityTypeSourceRef="http:/nerd.eurecom.fr/ontology" its:entityTypeRef="http:/nerd.eurecom.fr/ontology#Place" its:disambigType=”entity” its:disambigSourceRef="http://dbpedia.org/” its:disambigIdentRef="http://dbpedia.org/resource/Dublin” />

-</its:rules>

-<body> <p><span id=”dublin”>Dublin</span> is the capital of Ireland.</p> </body> </text>
+For elements, the data category information inherits to the annotation of textual content of the element, including child elements, but excluding attributes..

-LOCAL: The following local markup is available for the TA Annotation data category:
+LOCAL: The following local markup is available for the Text Analysis Annotation data category:

-A required textAnalysisAgentRef attribute that contains an URI identifying the text analysis engine that produced the annotations.
-A blank value implies manual annotation.

-An optional textAnalysisConfidenceScore covers any ITS 2.0 annotations within the element, if present.
+A taConfidence attribute with a value that is a rational number in the interval 0 to 1.

 Example ###: The TA Annotation data category expressed locally

-<body> <p><span its:textAnalysisAgentRef=”http://enrycher.ijs.si” its:textAnalysisConfidenceScore=”0.95”
+<body> <p><span its:textAnalysisAgentRef=”http://enrycher.ijs.si” its:taConfidence=”0.95”

 Its:disambigType=”entity”